 - Make sure the URL is correct, and then modify it if needed.

 You can periodically rerun your application to preview any changes you have made to your files during development.
-In general the files that will be executed will be the files situated locally on your workspace, irrespective of any changes made to the server copies of the files.
+In general the files that will be executed the files situated locally on your workspace, irrespective of any changes made to the server copies of the files.

-Once you’ve familiarized yourself with the basics, you can begin additional tasks in Zend Studio:
+Finally once you’ve familiarized yourself with the basics, you can begin additional tasks in Zend Studio: